Natural Level of Output

 An economy’s natural level of output

-In the long-run an economy that is in a recession or overheated must return to its natural level of production.
-The economy is at its natural level of production when all the factors of production, including labor are being used efficiently, but not stretched beyond their capacity.
-It is the where the long-run aggregate supply curve intersects with the x-axis on the graph below.
+In the long run, an economy that is in a recession or overheated must return to its natural level of production.
+The economy is at its natural level of production when all the factors of production, including labor, are being used efficiently, but not stretched beyond their capacity.
+It is where the long-run aggregate supply curve intersects with the x-axis on the graph below.
+Graph 1

 Why is the long-run aggregate supply curve (LRAS) vertical?
-When economists refer to the long-run they are assuming that all prices are flexible and all inputs are variable.
+When economists refer to the long run they are assuming that all prices are flexible and all inputs are variable.
 This includes input prices such as labor and raw materials and the prices of the final goods and services.
-In the long-run, an economy’s potential is limited by its factors of production which includes its natural resources, people, technology, entrepreneurs, and capital.
+In the long run, an economy’s potential is limited by its factors of production which include its natural resources, people, technology, entrepreneurs, and capital.
 Note that price is not mentioned.
-In the long-run production is independent of the price level.
+In the long run production is independent of the price level.
 In other words, whether the price level increases or decreases, the natural level of output is unchanged.